 Mather Campground and Trailer Villager RV Park are located right on South Rim close to the lodges.

-- Trailer Village has 123 sites (80 electric hookups) – check availability.
+- Trailer Village RV Park has 123 sites (80 electric hookups) – check availability.

 National Park campgrounds are notoriously difficult to book into these days, especially with small to medium sized companies ‘block booking’ camp sites.

 You will have to be very flexible with dates or book as early as possible if you have set dates.